boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 Valid color values in our program are numbers between 0 and 255.
 What happens if we try to create a color with different values?

--   The code will allow these non-sensical values to be stored in red, green and blue.
+-   The code will allow these nonsensical values to be stored in red, green and blue.

 We can use exceptions to prevent this.